Raju9936/Analysing-Student-Feedback-using-Machine-Learning/README.md

 - StudentFeedbackML.ipynb ---> This file contains the actual code of the project and detailed description about each block.
 - feedback dataset.csv ---> This folder contains the dataset used for the project.
 ```

+## Set up

+This project is done using the Jupyter notebook which is preinstalled in anaconda software.